Your documents are in the system.

 Most LlamaIndex builds stall between proof-of-concept and production use

-LlamaIndex gives you a powerful set of primitives - data loaders, index types, query engines, and agent abstractions - but the gap between a working notebook demo and a system your team trusts daily is wide.
-The common failure modes are specific: naive chunking strategies that split context at the wrong boundaries, default top-k retrieval that returns plausible-sounding but wrong passages, embedding models chosen by convenience rather than fit to your domain vocabulary, and no re-ranking step to catch retrieval noise before it reaches the LLM.
-Add multi-document reasoning, structured data sources like your CRM or ERP, or agentic tool use via LlamaIndex's agent framework, and the surface area for silent failure grows fast.
-Most internal teams hit a wall around the time they try to move beyond a single clean PDF corpus.
+LlamaIndex gives you a powerful set of primitives - data loaders, index types, query engines, and agent abstractions - but the gap between a notebook demo and a system your team trusts daily is wide.
+The failure modes are specific: naive chunking that splits context at the wrong boundaries, default top-k retrieval that returns plausible but wrong passages, embedding models chosen by convenience rather than domain fit, and no re-ranking step to catch noise before it reaches the LLM.
+Add multi-document reasoning, structured sources like your CRM or ERP, or agentic tool use, and the surface area for silent failure grows fast.
+Most teams hit a wall moving beyond a single clean PDF corpus.

 Revenue Institute comes in at the architecture level.
-We audit your current index design, chunking and overlap settings, retrieval pipeline, and prompt construction against your actual documents and the real questions your users are asking.
-We implement the components LlamaIndex provides - RouterQueryEngine for multi-index routing, SentenceWindowNodeParser or HierarchicalNodeParser for context-aware chunking, Cohere or cross-encoder re-rankers, and SubQuestionQueryEngine for complex multi-hop queries - configured for your data, not a tutorial dataset.
-The result is a retrieval system that returns defensible answers with source citations, not confident hallucinations.
+We audit your index design, chunking and overlap settings, retrieval pipeline, and prompt construction against your actual documents and the questions your users ask.
+We implement the components LlamaIndex provides - RouterQueryEngine for multi-index routing, SentenceWindowNodeParser or HierarchicalNodeParser for context-aware chunking, Cohere or cross-encoder re-rankers, and SubQuestionQueryEngine for multi-hop queries - configured for your data, not a tutorial dataset.
+The result returns defensible answers with source citations, not confident hallucinations.

 What we build inside your LlamaIndex stack